Date last walked: October 2022

 Continue to follow the E4 towards Profitis Elias.
 A couple of minutes later you will reach another junction where, again, you continue along the E4 which goes to the right.
 All this is clearly signposted.
 (Note – there is a footpath from this second junction heading uphill to a summit (Throni).
 An option for a small detour if you wish)

 Follow the E4 footpath to arrive at the monastery of Profitas Elias (683m) at around 2 hours.

 This disused but well maintained monastery is a beautiful place with plenty of shady spots for a picnic.
 There are toilets, a picnic area with tables and barbecues.
-Also drinking water from a tap just outside the main gates.
+Also drinking water from a tap just outside the toilets.

 When you have finished exploring, leave the monastery on the earth road signposted to ‘Mantra tou Kambiou 7km’.
 There are no signposts after you leave the monastery but the route is easy to follow.

 The earth road winds around the side of the mountain.
 Keep to the main wide earth road, ignoring any side tracks.
 As the valley opens out to your right you will be able to see Nicosia and the Mesaoria plains in the distance.
 About 20 minutes or so after leaving the monastery you will also see the white globe of the Machairas Forest Station high on the mountain ridge ahead of you – just above where you parked your car!

 At 2 hours 55 minutes the track passes through some pine woodland, turns in a U-bend to cross a stream on a concrete bridge and starts to climb.
 Two minutes later you will arrive at a 4-way junction.
 The main track curves to the right and another track turns sharp left in a hairpin bend – ignore both of these and take the middle trail (heading roughly North West) which branches off left from the track you are on and climbs up through the trees.